Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/README.md

 ### CNNs
 If we want to use high dimensional data, such as images (with each pixel corresponding to a neuron in the input layer), as input for a neural network, we have a large number of neurons in the input layer and large number of neurons in the next layer.
 By the fully connected architecture we saw above, how many parameters would we need?
 Just the number of simple weights would the product of those two large numbers of neurons.

-So for large data, we use Convolutional Neural Network Arcgitecture (CNNs) that have layers themselves comprising of Convolutional filters and pooling layers, that act like feature reduction, reducing the number of parameters needed.
+So for large data, we use Convolutional Neural Network Architecture (CNNs) that have layers themselves comprising of Convolutional filters and pooling layers, that act like feature reduction, reducing the number of parameters needed.
 Thus CNNs are often used for DL with images.

 ![Convolution filter example](https://cdn.analyticsvidhya.com/wp-content/uploads/2018/12/Screenshot-from-2018-12-07-15-21-02.png)
 ###### Fig 1: Example of feature extraction with the help of Convolutional filters

-Medical images application
+So an easy guess for an application might be using Medical images.
+For example,

 OMICS application:
 Detect SNPs/indels and other variants